 Ultimate responsibility for liquidity risk rests with the management, which has established an appropriate liquidity risk framework for the management of the Company's short term, medium-term and long term funding and liquidity management requirements.
-The Company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities by continuously monitoring forecast and actual cash flows and by matching the maturity profiles of financial assets and
+The Company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities by continuously monitoring forecast and actual cash flows and by matching the maturity profiles of financial assets and liabilities.

 The Company has sanction limit from HDFC Bank of credit of Rs.
-6,500 lakhs and Rs 2,400 lakhs as of March 31, 2021 and March 31, 2020 respectively, from its bankers for working capital requirements.
+3,000 lakh and Rs 6,500 lakh as of March 31, 2022 and March 31, 2021 respectively, from its bankers for working capital requirements.
 The Company has the right to draw upon these lines of credit based on its requirement and terms of draw down.